region23/pavlenko.tech/README.md

 1. Edit the CSS in `css/style.css`
 2. Modify the JavaScript in the `js` folder
 3. Update the HTML structure in `index.html`

+## Telegram Instant View

+This blog includes Telegram Instant View support, allowing users to read your articles directly in the Telegram app with zero loading time.

+### Setting Up Instant View

+See the detailed instructions in [docs/telegram-instant-view.md](docs/telegram-instant-view.md) to:

+1. Set up an Instant View template for your blog
+2. Test and publish your template
+3. Share articles with Instant View links

+The Telegram share button is already included with each blog post for easy sharing.

 ## License